How to design a shop sign?

 How much does a sign board cost?

-The cost of a signboard can vary widely depending on several factors, including the type of signboard, its size, materials used, design complexity, location, and installation requirements.
+The cost of shop signs can vary widely depending on several factors, including the type of signboard, its size, materials used, design complexity, location, and installation requirements.
 Here are some rough estimates of different types of signboards:

 - Basic Vinyl or PVC Signboard: A small, basic signboard made from vinyl or PVC material could cost around $50 to $200, depending on size and design.